 “What?”
 I asked, not noticing the enormous difference between these two phrases at the time.

 “Give and receive,” he repeated.
 “You’re not taking anything.
 You are receiving something that someone has chosen to give to you freely.
 It’s just as important for you to be open to receiving it as it is for them to give it to you.”

 I was speechless.
-I’d never really thought about the grace involved in accepting an act of kindness, favor, or other blessing.
+I’d never really thought about the grace involved in accepting an act of kindness, a favor, or some other blessing.
 It had always felt a bit like a burden to me, as if I now owed someone something - or as if by receiving an unexpected gift from someone else, I was taking away from what they should be keeping for themselves.

 It wasn’t until I began to freely give more things away on my own end (objects, time, help, money, love) that I truly understood the beauty and flow of giving and receiving.

 It is a wonderful gesture to be able to openly and willingly share what we have with everyone around us.
 In fact, we are BLESSED when we give… especially when we give even when we think we barely have enough for ourselves.
 Why is that?
 Because in the sheer act of giving during times you believe you have very little, you train your brain that you actually have more than enough.
 You leave the ‘lack’ or scarcity mindset behind and move into a world of abundance!